aozisik/outport/readme.md

 ========

-Just pass in a Laravel collection and Outport will turn that into a SQLite database.
+Just pass in Laravel collections and Outport will put them all in a SQLite database.

 ##How do I use it?

-First, you should require this package through composer:
+You should first require this package through composer:

     composer require aozisik/outport

-Then it is as simple as this:
+Then simply:

     use Aozisik\Outport\Outport;